8501.0 - Retail Trade, Australia, Jan 2017

 |Page tools: Print Page Print All RSS Search this Product|

-The largest contributor to the rise was household goods retailing (2.0 per cent), followed by other retailing (1.9 per cent), cafes, restaurants and takeaway food services (0.1 per cent) and clothing, footwear and personal accessory retailing (0.1 per cent).
-These rises were partially offset by falls in department stores (-4.7 per cent) and food retailing (-0.2 per cent).
+In seasonally adjusted terms, there were rises in household goods retailing (1.4 per cent), cafes, restaurants and takeaway food services (1.1 per cent), food retailing (0.2 per cent), and other retailing (0.1 per cent).
+These rises were offset by falls in clothing, footwear and personal accessory retailing (-0.4 per cent) and department stores (-0.5 per cent).

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).